 By the late 1980s, about ten years after its formal publication, ACIM was becoming a very significant social development, with sales of the three-volume teaching already in the hundreds of thousands and study groups proliferating worldwide.
 But there was yet very little written about it that adhered to journalistic standards, i.e, that was neither promotional nor irrationally critical, or that attempted to tell its story fairly and factually.

 So I began researching the story of ACIM, meeting many of its principal characters including publisher Judy Skutch, teacher Ken Wapnick, writers Jerry Jampolsky and Marianne Williamson, and Bill Thetford, one of the original transcribers (whom I briefly interviewed just a few months before his passing in 1988).
 The research and interviews resulted in a series of articles that were published in print periodicals, eventually leading to a book-length history and commentary entitled The Complete Story of the Course.
-My literary agent Laurie Fox (also my wife at the time) sold the book to a major publisher in New York for an advance of $27,500.
+My literary agent Laurie Fox (also my wife at the time) sold the book to a major publisher in New York for a 5-figure advance.
 So far, so good.

 But soon I encountered one of the vagaries of the publishing world that would seriously challenge my beginner's skill in forgiveness.
 After the book was fully copy-edited and placed on a publication schedule, my editor informed me that she had been fired, and her projects were being temporarily taken over by her boss.
 In my first conversation with him, he revealed that he had not liked some of my editor’s acquisitions, and my book was one of them.
 However, the house would proceed with publication on a delayed basis because the book was already being advertised in catalogs.
 During the delay, the book would be retitled and “reshaped.”